-As of December 31, 2019, we had 161 full-time employees and part-time employees worldwide.
-Of these employees, 96 were engaged in research and development, 22 were engaged in operations and quality control, and 43 were engaged in selling, general and administrative activities.
-None of our employees is represented by a labor union, and we consider our employee relations to be good.
+As of December 31, 2020, we had 181 full-time employees and part-time employees worldwide.
+Of these employees, 105 were engaged in research and development, 24 were engaged in operations and quality control and 52 were engaged in selling, general and administrative activities.
+None of our employees is represented by a labor union.
+Supported by our annual employee survey, we believe our relationship with our employees to be generally good.
+Our scientists, bioinformatics experts and other professionals work collaboratively as interdisciplinary teams to unlock and advance technological innovation.